 We made our way up and caught glimpses through the trees.
 After one tight turn and final steep stretch, we stepped onto one of the best spots to see the largest hot spring in the United States, and the third largest in the world.

 Grand Prismatic Spring is aptly named, and it was easy to see why early reports of Yellowstone’s natural wonders were dismissed as the ravings of crazed lunatics.
 But after enough stories, skeptics could no longer deny that these fantastical descriptions may be real.

 We picked our way down the trail.
 About halfway through our descent we stepped to the side to allow a trio to pass.
 It was a man and woman carrying another man in a running wheelchair.

 They set him down for a moment and she leaned in to check on him, and then they picked him up again and resumed their hike.

 This.
 This was one of the kindest gestures, one of the most humble displays of humanity I have ever seen.

 It’s a moment I grasp and clutch, this privilege of witnessing these selfless people.
 I made up stories in my mind, but they all had the same moral: two people went to extraordinary lengths to make sure another could see a magnificent view.

-Our next stop was going to be the spring itself, but after seeing three tour buses in the packed parking lot, we decided we’d come back early the next morning on our way out.
+Our next stop was going to be Grand Prismatic Spring itself, but after seeing three tour buses in the packed parking lot, we decided we’d come back early the next morning on our way out.

-We took a detour on Firehole Lake Drive and found a secluded picnic spot nestled in the pines.
+We took a detour on Firehole Lake Drive through the Lower Geyser Basin and found a secluded picnic spot nestled in the pines.
 An unexpected benefit of being in bear country was that we had to keep our kitchen with us, and we fired up the Coleman and heated up burgers I’d cooked in an Extended Stay in Billings.